starchturrets/windows-shenanigans/guide.md

 In addition, I've found that you also need to set **User Configuration > Administrative Templates > Windows Components > File Explorer > Turn off display of recent search entries in the File Explorer search box** to **Enabled.**

+Note: look into seeing if just `winget uninstall Cortana` + the single group policy above will be enough to deal with Cortana + Search.

-Note: given Microsoft's push for Windows Copilot I suspect Cortana will be sunsetted within the next several months or so, along with these group policies.
-Hopefully there will be a simple, generalized group policy to disable it when Copilot becomes widely available.
+~~Note: given Microsoft's push for Windows Copilot I suspect Cortana will be sunsetted within the next several months or so, along with these group policies.
+Hopefully there will be a simple, generalized group policy to disable it when Copilot becomes widely available.~~

+According to elevenforums, this will be the group policy to enable in order to kill copilot when it rolls out: Computer Configuration > Administrative Templates > Start Menu and Taskbar​ > Hide the Copilot button

 # Defender / Smartscreen